Canscoot Show Weekend Ride 2017

 We had organised to ride up to Cromwell and then on to Bannockburn to meet up with the rest of the group on the Friday night and staying at the Cairnmuir Motor Camp.
 The Christchurch based ones had stayed in Geraldine on the Thursday night and their plan was to stay in Bannockburn then head back through the pig route to Oamaru for the Saturday night and then back up to Christchurch on the Sunday.

 For the first time I was lucky enough to travel with Phillip, another local scooterist from Riverton, so that was great to have someone else along for the trip.
-The scooter he rode for this trip was a standard PX150 with a ScootRS pipe and he has a Sportique that he is currently working on getting it roadworthy.
+The scooter he rode for this trip was a standard PX150 with a ScootRS pipe.
+He also has a Sportique that he is currently working on, getting it roadworthy.
 He has been involved with all sorts of bikes for a long time and is a regular Brass Monkey participant.

 Saturday was another good ride through Clyde to Alexandra for breakfast and then we headed off to Naseby for lunch.
 One of the most charming of Otago’s gold rush settlements, Naseby is often referred to as the ‘jewel of the Maniototo’.
 Situated 2000 ft above sea level, this historic town is located within Naseby forestry, 10 minutes northeast of Ranfurly.
 Set below the Mt Ida Range, below which are the classic high country summer runs of Mt Ida and Soldiers Syndicates, Naseby is a rich contrast to the surrounding tussock laden, golden rock lands.
 Gold was discovered in 1863 and as many as 5000 diggers once toiled on its goldfields, but gold recovery often went unheralded.
 Relics and tailings can still be seen along some of the many walkways in and around the forest.
 Extensive races built to supply the miners with water for sluicing are now used for irrigation purposes.